Internal Audit Performance Results

 Is internal audit credible and adding value in support of the mandate and strategic objectives of the organization?

-(percentage of responding auditees from post-audit survey results per section “09-Satisfaction” of the most recent Capacity Assessment Template (CAT).)
+(percentage of responding auditees from post-audit survey results per the "Satisfaction" section of the most recent Capacity Assessment Template (CAT))

 - Date modified: